taevonlewis/Data-Structures-and-Algorithm-Solutions/README.md

 ## Data Structures and Algorithm Solutions

-This repository is a comprehensive collection of solutions to coding problems from various platforms including Codewars, Leetcode, HackerRank, Codility, GeeksforGeeks, and more when added.
+This repository is a comprehensive collection of solutions to coding problems from various platforms including Codewars, Leetcode, HackerRank, Codility, GeeksforGeeks, and more.

 ## Table of Contents
 1. [Programming Languages](#programming-languages)